SAP-samples/teched2025-DA261/exercises/ex3/README.md

 * Visualize the resulting Knowledge Graph using the **SAP HANA Cloud Central tool** (optional).

-This provides a more semantic and hierarchical view of the data, allowing you to analyse consumer complaints with **hierarchies, relationships, and reasoning**.
+The above steps will provide a more semantic and hierarchical view of the data, allowing you to analyse consumer complaints with **hierarchies, relationships, and reasoning**.

 ## Exercise 3.1 Create the Knowledge Graph